DevilMedlar/python-recall-training/rules.md

 ## Rule 25 - When unsure, verify instead of inventing

-If ChatGPT is unsure whether Python syntax, behavior, repository state, tooling behavior, package identity, security status, or a requirement is correct, it MUST verify using an appropriate official available source/tool before making a confident claim.
+If the Senpai is unsure whether Python syntax, behavior, repository state, tooling behavior, package identity, security status, or a requirement is correct, it MUST verify using an appropriate official available source/tool before making a confident claim.

 Never fabricate:

-- a committed file's contents
+- a file's contents
 - an execution result
 - a Python rule
 - a stage status